PreetrajSGujral/Cloud/README.md

 # Cloud
 Small tasks in Cloud Computing using Hadoop and Spark

-The directory named project contains the various tasks performed in the project for solving TSP using Pyspark.
+The Project directory involves the solving of the TSP using Pyspark using different approaches/algorithms.
 The other directories contain various small tasks implemented using PySpark or Hadoop.